JelleZijlstra/taxonomy/docs/scope.md

 such as type specimens, technical availability, and etymology, but also covers taxonomy and chronology.

+## Information included

+The focus of the database is on nomenclature and taxonomy.
+For each taxonomic group covered, the aim is to include every available or otherwise notable name, list all important nomenclatural information (such as data about types and original descriptions), and place all names in a consistent, up-to-date taxonomic scheme.

 ## Taxonomic groups covered

 Major groups covered include: